Do $K_{3,3}$-Free Latin Squares Exist?: Introduction

 The current note is devoted to the following question, discussed at the open-problem section of the International Conference and PhD-Master Summer School on Graphs and Groups, Representations and Relations (August 06-19, 2018, Novosibirsk, Russia).

-\begin{problem} For which $n$, are there $K_{3,3}$-free latin squares of order~$n$? \end{problem}
+\begin{problem} For which $n$ are there $K_{3,3}$-free latin squares of order~$n$? \end{problem}

-The problem has been already studied in~\cite{BroWan:2011} (in a different context of universally commutative quasigroups, which is essentially the same as $K_{3,3}$-free latin squares), where it was established computationally that for $3\le n\le 11$, there are only two such squares, both with $n=8$.
+The problem has been already studied in~\cite{BroWan:2011} (in a different context of universally noncommutative quasigroups, which is essentially the same as $K_{3,3}$-free latin squares), where it was established computationally that for $3\le n\le 11$, there are only two main classes of such squares, both with $n=8$.
 In this note, we repeat the calculation, paying more attention to intermediate results, in particular, to $K_{3,3}$-free latin rectangles, and make a step forward by constructing a $K_{3,3}$-free latin square of order~$16$.

 The following elementary proposition states that the value tables of finite groups are not $K_{3,3}$-free (trivially, such table is a latin square).